schicaco/MEMOF403-LLM_for_MultiAgentCollab_in_LLE/MEMO-Vault/Using LLMs for multi-agent collaboration in the Laser Learning Environnment.md

 # 1. Introduction

 Multi-agent reinforcement learning (MARL) focuses on training multiple agents to work together in shared environments.
 While some environments allow agents to learn good strategies independently ( #source), others require a high level of coordination and planning ( #source).
-The Laser Learning Environment (LLE) is one such example, where agents must cooperate to overcome obstacles like laser beams, unreachable zones, and shared bottlenecks.
+The Laser Learning Environment (LLE) is one such example, where agents must cooperate to overcome obstacles like laser beams, unreachable zones, and shared bottlenecks ( #source).

 Traditional MARL methods, such as value-based deep Q-networks ( #source), have achieved promising results on LLE’s simpler levels.
 However, they still struggle on the most difficult tasks, especially when long-term planning and unrewarded cooperation are required.

 This project explores whether large language models (LLMs) can support agent coordination in LLE.
 Rather than learning from scratch, LLM agents rely on structured prompts, memory representations, and theory of mind (ToM) reasoning to plan and collaborate in zero-shot or few-shot settings.

-#TODO *Still see if those are the corrects objectives*
 The main objectives are:
-- Combine LLMs with value-based MARL algorithms to solve tasks in LLE
+- Introduce LLM-based agents in the Laser Learning Environment;
-- Enable agents to communicate and make cooperative decisions using LLM reasoning
+- Enable agents to communicate and make cooperative decisions using LLM reasoning;
-- Explore how belief state prompting and ToM can support coordination
+- Explore how belief state prompting and ToM can support coordination;
-- Measure the impact on score, exit rate, and qualitative teamwork behaviors
+- Measure the impact on score, exit rate, and qualitative teamwork behaviors.

 ---